shestero/formfile/README.md

 # formfile

-This is my exmaple how to read data from forms with files input fields using Akka.
+Streaming file data from multipart forms with other fields with Akka-Http.

 Thanks to
  - https://davidfrancoeur.com/post/akka-http-multipart-form